With the coronavirus pandemic, while we are socially distant, we can make most of our time indoors by binging some great K-dramas on Netflix.

 Starring: Hyun Bin, Park Shin-hye, Park Hoon

 A gifted writer who’s the youngest editor-in-chief at his publishing company becomes enmeshed in the life of a former copywriter desperate for a job.
-The warm and lovable personality of the lead female character will keep you hooked to the K-drama, especially when you get to know about all the curveballs life has thrown at her.
+The warm and lovable personality of the lead female character will keep you hooked to the Korean television drama, especially when you get to know about all the curveballs life has thrown at her.

 Starring: Lee Jong-suk, Lee Na-young

-A refreshing change of pace from a typical K-drama.
+A refreshing change of pace from a typical Korean TV drama.
 It’s a story about a girl who gets trapped in a cult disguised as a Christian church.
 It follows a battle between a charismatic cult leader with freakishly white-blonde hair and four young boys who are willing to go to extreme lengths to save their friend.

 Starring: Taecyeon, Seo Ye-ji, Cho Seong-ha